 Detailed arrangements for the control regime in respect of directorate civil servants (a) on pensionable or new permanent terms and ceased active duty from 1 January 2006 to 31 August 2011; or (b) on agreement terms and entered into new or renewal agreements from 1 January 2006 to 31 August 2011 are set out in CSB Circular No. 10/2005, and the various forms specified in that circular are appended below -

 (C) Non-Directorate Civil Servants

-Non-directorate civil servants (other than those remunerated on the Model Scale 1 Pay Scale) retiring on pensionable terms on final leave and former retired non-directorate civil servants are required to apply for prior permission from the authority (namely the relevant Head of Department/Grade) if they wish to take up post-service outside work (other than that covered by the blanket permission above) during the final leave period and/or control period.
+Non-directorate civil servants (other than those remunerated on the Model Scale 1 Pay Scale or belong to the specified ranks) retiring on pensionable terms on final leave and retired non-directorate civil servants are required to apply for prior permission from the authority (namely the relevant Head of Department/Grade) if they wish to take up post-service outside work (other than that covered by the blanket permission above) during the final leave period and/or control period.

-Blanket permission is given to all non-directorate civil servants remunerated on the Model Scale 1 Pay Scale to take up any post-service outside work during their final leave period and after leaving the Government.
+Blanket permission is given to non-directorate civil servants who are remunerated on the Model Scale 1 Pay Scale or belong to the specified ranks (the latter being subject to fulfillment of pre-determined conditions) to take up any post-service outside work during their final leave period and after leaving the Government.

 (D) Public Register

 The basic information of approved and taken-up post-service outside work by individual directorate civil servants on final leave and former directorate civil servants is kept on a register for public inspection, until expiry of the concerned individuals’ control period or after they have notified CSB of the cessation of the approved outside work, whichever happens earlier.
 To visit the public register, please click here.